mhalcrow/markdown-cv/index.md

 ## Overview

 I am currently the Engineering Manager of the Container Threat Detection product team at Google.
+In this role I hired and led a team of 11 software developers to create a new enterprise security product in the Cloud Security organization, which shipped Beta in May 2020.

 I have over 20 years of experience in the security industry, during which time I created eCryptfs and fs-crypt in the upstream Linux kernel.
 My technology was central in Google's effort to encrypt billions of Android phones across the globe, closing a major competitive gap with the Apple iPhone.

-### Employment History
+## Employment History

-#### Google
+### Google

 Hi